 Security tip: don’t forget to secure the chassis with the jack stands, then choke the rear wheels.

 The camber mounting bolt helps you adjust the camber reading for your truck.
-Besides adjusting, they are used to restore vehicle wheel alignment after suspension components are damaged or bent.
+Besides adjusting, they restore vehicle wheel alignment after suspension components are damaged or bent.
 So, how do you locate the bolts?
 Survey the control arm for the mounting bolts.
 They are located on the knuckle clevises on both sides of the frame.

 After finding the mounting bolts, look for the camber alignment pins.
 They are usually an elongation of the frame.
 The camber alignment pin alongside the arm control bolts will help you adjust the camber to your preferences.

-Step five: Loosen the upper control arm
+Step 5: Loosen the upper control arm

-Step six: mounting back the tire
+Step 6: mounting back the tire

 After adjusting, it’s time to return the tire to its position and lower the truck.
 At this stage, you may need a second person to help you ensure everything moves smoothly.
 Remove the jack and lower the chevy slowly.
 If you used an inclinometer to do the alignment, the result would be ok, but if you are not satisfied, you can always start the process again to your satisfaction.